Denbergvanthijs/MethodsInAIResearch/README.md

 This project consists of the following baseline systems for intent detection:

-- A baseline system that, regardless of the content of the utterance, always assigns the majority class of in the data. (`baseline_majority.py`)
+- A baseline system that, regardless of the content of the utterance, always assigns the majority class of the data. (`baseline_majority.py`)
 - A baseline rule-based system based on keyword matching. (`baseline_keyword_matcher.py`)

 As well as three different machine learning classifiers for intent detection: